bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 Notes:

-- Image context parsing and embedding decisions happen in `imagePreProcessor.ts`
+- Image embedding decisions are driven by a token pre-scan and a prebuilt URL→dataURI map
 - Runtime shape guard (`isMinimalJoplinResource`) avoids crashes on malformed metadata

 #### `src/html/domPostProcess.ts`